w3c/wot/proposals/type-system/README.md

 # Expressing data types in a Thing Description

-Thing description allows one to define a type for input and output values (e.g., valueType).
+Thing descriptiown allows one to define a type for input and output values (e.g., valueType).
 We need to allow for
 - simple types and
 - composed types (a.k.a. complex types)